Quantum theory does not need complex numbers: Introduction

-Quantum theory required a huge conceptual departure from the classical theories which came before it.
-It also manifestly used complex numbers.
-Many have questioned whether these complex numbers are necessary and intrinsically linked to the weird new concepts|such as superposition or entanglement|which the new theory presented.
-Indeed, the history of whether quantum theory requires complex numbers, or if these are a mere mathematical convenience, has a long and rich history.
-A formulation of quantum theory only involving real numbers was first theorised by Jordan, Wigner, and von Neumann as early as 1934~\cite{JvNW1933}, and was subsequently studied in the 60s mainly by St\"{u}ckleberg, but also others (see e.g., Ref.~\cite{Threefold}).
-It swapped the usual complex quantum theory in $d$ dimensions for a real representation which could reproduce the same measurement statistics with states and effects in $2d$ dimensions and only using real numbers.
+Quantum theory (QT) required a huge conceptual departure from the classical theories which came before it.
+Its Hilbert space representation also manifestly uses complex numbers.
+Many have questioned whether these complex numbers are necessary and intrinsically linked to the weird new concepts---such as superposition or entanglement---which the new theory presented.
+Indeed, the history of whether QT requires complex numbers, or if these are a mere mathematical convenience, has a long and rich history.

-Since a composite quantum system is itself a quantum system in its own right, one can apply this known real representation to the global system.
-However, the resultant representation is not `theory-representation-local', meaning that a local change in just one of the composite systems at the physical level is not reflected by a local change at the level of the mathematics.

-Complex quantum theory, in contrast, \emph{is} theory-representation-local.
-The absence of this feature in the above-mentioned real representations of quantum theory is the usual objection against it.
-It was evoked already in~\cite{JvNW1933} but made popular by Wooters~\cite{Wooters1990}.
+Schr\"odinger's conceptual struggle with the appearance of complex numbers in his fundamental equation is well documented~\cite{Karam2020,przibram1967letters,Schrdinger1926,schrodinger1928collected}.
+In 1926 he sought to find a physical interpretation of the \emph{real part} of his wavefunction---in analogy to how one can conveniently encode classical wave theory into the real part of complex numbers.
+While he ultimately succeeded in generating a real representation, he reluctantly ended up abandoning it in favor of the complex formulation we know today~\cite{Karam2020,Schrdinger1927}.

+In 1934, the possibility of representing QT using only real numbers was theorized within the algebraic approach of Jordan, Wigner, and von Neumann~\cite{JvNW1933}.
+This was subsequently studied in the 60s mainly by St\"{u}ckleberg \cite{Stueckelberg1960,Stueckelberg1961II,Stueckelberg1961III} who swapped the usual complex representation in $d$ dimensions for a real representation in $2d$ dimensions.
+His theory could reproduce the same measurement statistics as QT, but he noticed discrepancies when trying to phrase the real version of the uncertainty principle.

+It is worth remarking that this issue---and thus the present article---exclusively concerns the \textit{mathematical representation} of QT.
+The necessity of an intrinsic `complex structure' in its abstract formulation is a different issue altogether, and has been treated elsewhere in the 60s (see e.g., Ref.~\cite{Threefold} and follow-up works).